Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 Initially, before you can create an aggregate, you need to create its corresponding identity and state.
-You can create your own implementation of `Identity` by implementing the `IIdentity` interface or you can use a base class `Identity<>` that Akkatecture provides, like this.
+You can create your own implementation of `Identity` by implementing the `IIdentity` interface, or you can use a base class `Identity<>` that Akkatecture provides, like this:

 ```csharp